-\textbf{Challenges.} One of the biggest challenges arising from our setting is that running a decision-making policy generates a collection of samples that ---in general--- cannot be used to form an unbiased estimate of the policy reward (see the impossibility result in Appendix~\ref{s:imposs}).
-The presence of this bias is a significant departure from settings like multiarmed and firing bandits~\cite{auer2002finite,jain2018firing}, in which an unbiased sample of the target quantity is revealed at the end of each round (see the next section for additional details).
-Moreover, contrary to standard online learning problems, the performance measure that we use is neither additive in the number of innovations nor in the number of samples per innovation.
+\paragraph{Challenges.} One of the biggest challenges arising in our framework is that running a decision-making policy generates a collection of samples that ---in general--- cannot be used to form an unbiased estimate of the policy reward (see the impossibility result in Section~\ref{s:imposs} of the \suppl).
+The presence of this bias is a significant departure from settings like multiarmed and firing bandits~\citep{auer2002finite,jain2018firing}, where the learner observes an unbiased sample of the target quantity at the end of every round (see the next section for additional details).
+Moreover, contrary to standard online learning problems, the relevant performance measure is neither additive in the number of innovations nor in the number of samples per innovation.
 Therefore, algorithms have to be analyzed globally, and bandit-like techniques ---in which the regret is additive over rounds--- cannot be directly applied.
-We argue that these technical difficulties should not be ignored when defining a plausible setting, applicable to real-life scenarios.
+We argue that these technical difficulties are a worthy price to pay in order to define a plausible setting, applicable to real-life scenarios.

-\textbf{Main contributions.} For finite policy sets, we present an algorithm called Capped Policy Elimination (Algorithm~\ref{algo:cape}, \cape).
-The algorithm maintains a set of potentially optimal policies and keeps refining it until a single policy is left, or a certain number of innovations have been tested.
-After that, it uses the best policy in the set to test out all remaining innovations.
-The need for a cap on the number of policy elimination steps arise from the fact that, in order to gather usable estimates for the performance of our policies, we draw (and pay) extra samples.
-This use of limited oversampling is a key aspect of our algorithm.
-We prove high-probability distribution-dependent and distribution-free bounds (Theorem~\ref{t:early-stop}) for the performance of \cape{} against finite classes of policies.
-We then show that, if an appropriate preprocessing step (Algorithm~\ref{algo:reduction}, \esc), is run before \cape, the resulting algorithm \esc{}-\cape{} is competitive against infinite sets of policies (Theorem~\ref{t:final}).
+\paragraph{Main contributions.} The first contribution of this paper is providing a mathematical formalization of our ROI maximization setting for repeated decision making (\Cref{s:setting}).
+We then design an algorithm called Capped Policy Elimination (Algorithm~\ref{algo:cape}, \cape) that applies to finite policy classes (\Cref{s:cape}).
+We prove that \cape{} converges to the optimal policy at rate $1/(\Delta^2 N)$, where $N$ is the number of tasks and $\Delta$ is the unknown gap between the performance of the two best policies, and at rate $N^{-1/3}$ when $\Delta$ is small (\Cref{t:early-stop}) .
+In Section~\ref{s:infinitePol} we tackle the challenging problem of infinitely large policy classes.
+For this setting, we design a preprocessing step (Algorithm~\ref{algo:reduction}, \esc) that leads to the \esc{}-\cape{} algorithm.
+We prove that this algorithm converges to the optimal policy in an infinite set at a rate of $N^{-1/3}$ (Theorem~\ref{t:final}).